VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

   - In their childhood, Ghost and Toast had a dog who Ghost called "Jumper" and Toast called "Spot" \[5:16 - *HUNT Pt.2 Finale*]
   - Ghost and Toast had a job at a library \[22:29 - *HUNT Pt.2 Finale*]
   - Jumper got hit by a car while playing catch \[6:37]
-  - Toast says that it's his job to watch over Ghost as he can be stupid sometimes \[9:11 - *Hell's Island Pt.1*]
+  - Toast says that it's his job to watch over Ghost as he can be stupid sometimes \[9:11 - *I Am The Puppet*]
   - Toast once turned a corner and smacked into him and his Barbie dolls fell and got dirty, but Toast bought him a G.I.
-Joe figure that scared his mother half to death \[10:06 - *Hell's Island Pt.1*]
+Joe figure that scared his mother half to death \[10:06 - *I Am The Puppet*]
-  - Ghost and Toast were once trying to find an arrowhead at the bottom of a lake, so Ghost tied a bowling ball to his ankle to get to the bottom faster but he almost drowned \[21:13 - *Hell's Island Pt.2*]
+  - Ghost and Toast were once trying to find an arrowhead at the bottom of a lake, so Ghost tied a bowling ball to his ankle to get to the bottom faster but he almost drowned \[21:13 - *The Horror Continues*]
    - Toast saved him with a fishing rod
   - Ghost and Toast faced a Level 6 in Brazil; their plan kind of worked and set off a volcano \[6:31 - *Paranormal Ghost Hunt*]
   - Ghost and Toast have ridden a 2-person bicycle \[6:33 - *Haunted By Delphox*]